AlomdaElmasry/face_recognition_examples/README.md

 # face_recognition_examples
-A bit changed examples of face_recognition package used for YouYube showcase of the package.
+A bit changed examples of face_recognition package used for Youtube showcase of the package.

 The face_recognition package: https://github.com/ageitgey/face_recognition
 Link to my explainer video: